dzcxjennifer/dzcxjennifer.github.io/README.md

 # About
 I am a second year PhD student in Operations Research at Stanford University.

-I received my bachelor's degree in Industrial Engineering and Operations Research (with Departmental Citation) from UC Berkeley.
-During undergrad, I was fortunate to conduct research under the supervision of Anil Aswani, Abhishek Nagaraj, and Cheng Ren.
+I received my bachelor's degree in Industrial Engineering and Operations Research (with Departmental Citation) from UC Berkeley, where I was fortunate to conduct research under the supervision of Anil Aswani, Abhishek Nagaraj, and Cheng Ren.

 <h1>